-Vanguard, the largest provider of mutual funds and the second largest provider of ETFs in the world, announced that it would launch international versions of its two most popular ETFs – the High Dividend Yield ETF (ARCA: VYM) and the Dividend Appreciation ETF (ARCA: VIG).
-According to the announcement, the funds are expected to become available in December 2015 and they’re expected to attract significant capital in the current interest rate environment.
+Vanguard, one of the largest provider of mutual funds and the second largest provider of ETFs in the world, announced in March 2016 that it would launch international versions of its two most popular ETFs – the High Dividend Yield ETF (ARCA: VYM) and the Dividend Appreciation ETF (ARCA: VIG).

-As a pioneer of low-cost index funds, the new international dividend ETFs will have a low expense ratios and diversified exposure to hundreds of thousands of different equities from both developed and emerging markets around the world.
-A second key advantage is that international dividend portfolios have historically experienced higher dividend yields than U.S. only exposure, because U.S. equities tend to have slightly lower yields.
+As a pioneer of low-cost index funds, the new international dividend ETFs have low expense ratios and diversified exposure to hundreds of thousands of different equities from both developed and emerging markets around the world.
+A second key advantage is that international dividend portfolios have historically experienced higher dividend yields than U.S.-only exposure because U.S. equities tend to have slightly lower yields.

 Taking a Closer Look

-The Vanguard International High Dividend Yield Index Fund will focus on investing in high dividend stocks in both emerging and developed markets worldwide with a 0.3% expense ratio.
-With the FTSE All-world ex-US High Dividend Yield Index as its benchmark, the ETF will own more than 800 f the highest-yielding large- and mid-cap stocks across these markets, providing an ideal mix for income investors looking to maximize their dividends.
+The Vanguard International High Dividend Yield Index Fund will focus on investing in high dividend stocks in both emerging and developed markets worldwide with a 0.28% expense ratio as of February 2021.
+With the FTSE All-World ex-US High Dividend Yield Index as its benchmark, the ETF own more than 1,000 of the highest-yielding large- and mid-cap stocks across these markets, providing an ideal mix for income investors looking to maximize their dividends.

-The Vanguard International Dividend Appreciation Index Fund will focus on investing in companies with growing dividend yields with a 0.25% expense ratio.
-With the NASDAQ International Dividend Achievers Select index as its benchmark, the ETF will invest in more than 200 all-cap stocks with a long history of increasing dividend payments in both emerging and developed markets, with an added focus on stable earnings and low debt loads.
+The Vanguard International Dividend Appreciation Index Fund focuses on investing in companies with growing dividend yields with a 0.20% expense ratio.
+With the NASDAQ International Dividend Achievers Select index as its benchmark, the ETF invests in more than 400 all-cap stocks with a long history of increasing dividend payments in both emerging and developed markets, with an added focus on stable earnings and low debt loads.

-Both funds will be managed by the Vanguard Equity Index Group, which is one of the world’s largest index managers, overseeing 79 index funds and annuity portfolios with aggregate assets of $2 trillion.
+Both funds are managed by the Vanguard Equity Index Group, which is one of the world’s largest index managers.

 Alternatives for Investors